 Wholesome and delicious, this quick and easy salmon can even be prepped ahead, making it equally ideal for busy weeknights and weekend entertaining.
 A version of this recipe was the first seafood dish I ever served to company when I was newly married 18 or so years ago!
 I have given this recipe away…

+Lightly sweet and quick to whip, the addition of Greek yogurt creates a tender crumb with a dose of filling protein too.
 My husband adores cornbread, so I have made it scores of different ways over the years.
-Since his birthday is today, and because we like to start birthdays in our family with birthday muffins, bagels, donuts or baked oatmeal — basically, anything I can stick candles in to start the day off in a festive…
+Since his birthday is today, and because we like to start birthdays in our family with birthday…

 It is hard to believe a humble oatmeal dish took my husband, Jack, and me on a trip to Miami.
 When Smart Balance asked me to participate in their national recipe contest, I almost didn’t do it.
 Would asking for votes, repeatedly over a month, be an annoyance to people?
 I certainly didn’t want to be…